typst-community/utpm/README.md

 <div id="usage">

-## Usage
+## 🎰 Usage
 Further usage information can be found by running `utpm --help` or `utpm <command> --help` on any of the sub commands.
 Documentation is still in progress, feel free to ask questions in the issues section.
+Currently the github documentation is pretty much a mirror of the help command.

 ### General

 ```
-An unofficial typst package manager for your projects

 Usage: utpm [OPTIONS] <COMMAND>

 Commands:
-  workspace  Commands to create, edit, delete your workspace for your package [aliases: ws]
+  workspace  Create, edit, delete your workspace for your package [aliases: ws]
-  packages   Commands to use packages related to typst [aliases: pkg]
+  packages   use packages related to Typst [aliases: pkg]
-  generate   Generate shell completion [aliases: gen]
+  generate   Generate shell completions [aliases: gen]
   help       Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose <VERBOSE>  Gives you more information, permet debug
   -h, --help               Print help
   -V, --version            Print version
 ```

 ### Commands
 **Workspace** (ws): Manage Your Project Workspace
 - `link (l)`: Link your project to existing directories.
 - `create (c) (Deprecated)`: Creates a typst.toml file.
 Use init instead.